The buzz is growing louder: The state-by-state movement to save the bees

 But there is hope that we can reverse the use of neonics nationwide as states across the country are recognizing the dangers they pose.
 In January, New Jersey and New York became the sixth and seventh states to limit some of the worst uses of neonics.
 Those states join Maine and Massachusetts in curtailing neonics use for the sake of pollinator health in just the past 12 months.
 (The other states with laws on the books are Connecticut, Maryland, Vermont).

-Now, nearly one in seven Americans lives in a state that has taken this action to save the bees.
+Now, roughly one in seven Americans lives in a state that has taken this action to save the bees.
 These states have acted for good reasons.

 Neonics are as pervasive as they are persistent.
 Recent research shows that bees exposed to neonics have fewer offspring, and these populations remain reduced for generations.